Walt Dated World

 Regal Sun Resort: New name for the Grosvenor Resort (formerly Americana's Dutch Resort) in 2007.
 Later became the Wyndham Lake Buena Vista (not the same hotel as the Wyndham Palace Resort and Spa) on November 10, 2010.

-TraveLodge: Also known as TraveLodge Tower.
+TraveLodge: It was located next to the former Preview Center and across from the Royal Plaza.
+It was also known as TraveLodge Tower.
 The building used epoxy instead of mortar in the masonry which allowed it to be 16 stories tall instead of the 12 dictated by traditional building codes.
 At one point it was the tallest structure of its type of construction in the country.
 From 1984-1989 it became the Viscount.
 After that it became the Best Western Lake Buena Vista Hotel.

 Wyndham Palace Resort and Spa: This hotel was originally opened as the Buena Vista Palace on March 3, 1983.
 It later became the Wyndham Palace Resort and Spa on November 1, 1998 but went back to the Buena Vista Palace name in August of 2005.